 • E.ON said that it could take 50 gigawatts of renewable electricity generation to meet the EU target.
 But it would require approximately 90% of this amount as back up from coal and gas plants to ensure supply when intermittent renewable supplies were not available.
 This will require a significant increase in Britain's generating capacity, at considerable cost, simply to maintain the current level of secure supply, as evidenced by National Grid's own estimates, which show that by 2025 the Nation needs a 21% increase in generating capacity to meet a 2% increase in demand.

 • The impact of ensuring reliable backup is:

 - Capital cost of building 90% more generation than we actually need in inefficient plant that will give lower return to investors as it will frequently be idling rather than producing energy for which they will be paid.
 UK government has already committed £10 billion to back-up generation in 2011.

 - Increased wear and tear on plant that has to be turned up and down with less than four hours notice.
-Higher costs of maintenance and reduced life of machinery.
+Higher costs of maintenance and the need to have handyman services in london can reduce the life of machinery.